Interpause/ros2-workspace-template/README.md

 ## Options

-`(OPTION)` marks key options to consider before creating the Dev Container. `(LINUX)` and `(X11)` indicate options that are valid only if your host OS is Linux, or you use X11 on Linux.
+`(OPTION)` marks key options to consider before creating the Dev Container.
 Some of the `(OPTION)`s work together to activate the features listed below:

-### Store Repository in Named Volume

-On Windows or MacOS, using a named volume to store the repository fixes slow build times and avoids certain issues.
-The steps for this feature are:

-1. ([`docker-compose.dev.yml`](./docker-compose.dev.yml)) Create a named volume to store the repository.
-2. ([`docker-compose.dev.yml`](./docker-compose.dev.yml)) Mount the named volume to `/code` where the repository should be.
-3. ([`postStart.sh`](./.devcontainer/hooks/postStart.sh)) Clone the repository into the named volume.

-See <https://code.visualstudio.com/remote/advancedcontainers/improve-performance#_use-a-named-volume-for-your-entire-source-tree> for more info.

-**NOTE**: A named volume is like a virtual hard disk.
-As such, changes made in the named volume's copy of the repository will not reflect on the host system's copy.
-To synchronize the changes, use `git`.

 ### Mount Point `/data`